moderndatacompany/dataos.info/docs/quick_guides/building_data_product/index.md

 For more details, visit [Bifrost](https://dataos.info/interfaces/bifrost/).

 > DataOS gives you everything you need to build a Data Product—whether starting from scratch or reusing an existing one.
-You can explore the Data Products Hub to discover and learn about all available data products, each with detailed information to help you get started or find inspiration.
+You can explore the Data Product Hub to discover and learn about all available data products, each with detailed information to help you get started or find inspiration.
 >

 ## Designing Data Product